-Aboriginal women continue to report higher levels of physical violence during their lifetime compared to non-Aborignal women
+Aboriginal women continue to report higher levels of physical violence during their lifetime compared to non-Aborignal women.

 The close-knit nature and kinship networks for the Aboriginal Community means that family violence has the potential to affect a wide circle of people.
-An Aboriginal woman may be concerned about shame and the impact on their family and community if speaking about, or doing something in response to the domestic violence.
+An Aboriginal woman may be concerned about shame and the impact on their family and community if they speak about or do something in response to the domestic violence.
 Their obligations and loyalties may make it even more difficult to leave.

-A specialist Domestic Violence service can provide confidential information and support without pressure or judgement about your choices.
+A specialist domestic violence service can provide confidential information and support without pressure or judgement about your choices.
 They can help to explore options and work out ways that may help the woman and any children to be safer.
 With consent, referrals or contact can be made to specific Aboriginal services.

-Information for women from a CALD Background
+Information for women from a CALD background

-As a woman from a culturally and linguistically diverse background who has experienced domestic violence, may be feeling extremely vulnerable and isolated.
+A woman from a culturally and linguistically diverse (CALD) background, who has experienced domestic violence, may be feeling extremely vulnerable and isolated.
 The woman may also have experienced challenges and barriers in finding out about what to do or where to get help.
 She may also be concerned about her residency or citizenship status, and what might happen if any reports of violence are made.

-A specialist Domestic Violence service can provide support, information and referral, and may be able to assist by using a professional interpreter if consent is provided.
+A specialist domestic violence service can provide support, information and referral, and may be able to assist by using a professional interpreter if consent is provided.